standardebooks/tools/README.md

 - Writing installation instructions for Bash and ZSH completions for MacOS.

 - Currently we install the whole Calibre package, which is very big, but it’s only used to convert epub to azw3.
 Can we inline Calibre’s azw3 conversion code in the `./vendor/` directory, to avoid having to install the entire package as a big dependency?

+- Over the years, `./se/se_epub_build.py` and `./se/se_epub_lint.py` have evolved to become very large and unwieldy.
+Is there a better, clearer way to organize this code?

 # Tool descriptions